ashiquzzaman-rahad/SImple_CRUD_Project/Frontend/README.md

 # Simple CRUD Fullstack project
 Used:
-- React library for frontend framework with Bootstrap for styling
+- React library for the frontend framework with Bootstrap for styling.
-- Express framework for backend
+- Express framework for the backend.
 - MySQL as database.